AnuranjanJain/gemini-voice/README.md

-# gemini-voice
 Prerequisites : google-generativeai pyttsx3 SpeechRecognition pyaudio

-use : pip install google-generativeai pyttsx3 SpeechRecognition pyaudio
+Install Them with this command :  pip install google-generativeai pyttsx3 SpeechRecognition pyaudio

 How to Use ?
-Use Google Gemini API key, you would have to get this from https://aistudio.google.com/app/apikey and put it in api_key variable! and RUN !
+Get Google Gemini API key, you would have to get this from https://aistudio.google.com/app/apikey and RUN ! :)